Sky-Web

 Okay, I have had a play with NotamView 0.9.
 The task setting option is now a tabbed view, allowing selection of ordinary tasks and AATs.
 In both cases you can either just type in the trigraph or, if you cannot remember it, right click in the box and select it from a pop-up window which has a drop-down list of all the TPs.
 To set the AAT's sectors, just enter the minimum radius (usually 500m, the normal beer can) and the maximum radius.
 If it is not a circular area, enter the two radials (the order you enter them in depends on where the sector is relative to the track in AND the track direction).
 When you click on Draw, the task is added to the map, which auto-scales.
 If you don't like the way the task looks, alter it and click Draw again and it is updated.
 The pop-up windows are not modal, so you can swap between them when planning the task, and then close them when you are happy.

-Zooming in on the map shows the TP names but only when there is enough room to show them without adding excessively to screen clutter. you can choose between trigraph and the full name under options.
+Zooming in on the map shows the TP names but only when there is enough room to show them without adding excessively to screen clutter.
+You can choose between trigraph and the full name under options.

 SPINE 3.7